Laurence Vincent

 I have been working in marketing and branding for more than three decades, and have been fortunate to develop strategies for companies like Citrix, Disney, Illumina, MasterCard, Mattel, Microsoft, the NFL, Nikon, Qualcomm, and Sony Playstation.

-I am a very proud supporter of childhood cancer fighters at Alex’s Lemonade Stand Foundation, and am grateful to serve on its board as Vice Chair.
+I am a very proud supporter of childhood cancer fighters at Alex’s Lemonade Stand Foundation, and am grateful to serve as its board chair.

 Books